Playa Puerto Nuevo – Another Beautiful Beach

 There are picnic tables, bathrooms, lifeguards, parking, showers, a playground and food kiosks.
 And, because it is a balneario, water quality is monitored by la Junta de Calidad Ambiental (Board of Environmental Quality).

-Like many beaches on the island, there were a number of stray dogs hanging around.
+Like many beaches on the island, there were a large number of stray dogs hanging around.
 And we saw some broken bottles in the sand.
 So watch your step!

 For beachcombers, I did find some sea glass and nice sea shells on the beach.